interaction-lab/BlossomNav/README.md

 Before you run BlossomNav's localization and mapping tools remember to calibrate your camera instrinsics.
 We have provided code to calibrate the intrinsics and directions can be found under the **Camera Calibration** section. **Camera calibration is crucial for depth estimation accuracy**.
 Also, if you have a specific .mp4 video you want BlossomNav to run on, you can save the video file to the data folder under ```data/recordings```**.

 ### Depth Estimation
 BlossomNav uses Intel's ZoeDepth model to estimate depth information from images.
 You can find the ZoeDepth model, scripts, etc under the ```ZoeDepth``` folder.
-To estimate depth, run
+To estimate depth, run:
 ```
 python estimate_depth.py
 ```